 Folder functionality also varies.
 In some templates, the menu opens on hover, and clicking the folder name takes you to the first page in the folder.
 In other templates, clicking the folder name opens the drop-down menu.

-To learn more, visit Using folders.
+To learn more, visit Adding drop-down menus to your navigation with folders.

 Here's how a folder looks in the Pages panel of the Five template: